- NASA’s NEO Surveyor mission will launch in 2026 to find near-Earth objects, or NEOs — asteroids and comets with orbits that come close to Earth.

 This is the impetus behind NEO Surveyor, NASA’s Near-Earth Object Surveillance Mission.
 NEO Surveyor would launch as soon as 2025 and within 10 years meet Congress’s goal of finding 90% of near-Earth objects 140 meters and wider.
 Finding and studying these objects will not only help us figure out if any are on course to hit Earth, but will also help lay the groundwork for survey and deflection missions if one is found.

 Planetary Society members and supporters sent letters to their congressional representatives in 2020 urging them to fund NEO Surveyor for a 2025 launch.
-NASA's 2021 budget partially met that request; more advocacy work may be needed to get the mission to the launch pad.
+NASA's 2021 budget partially met that request; finally, in June 2021, NASA approved NEO Surveyor for further development.
+The launch is now slated for sometime in the first half of 2026.

 How NEO Surveyor Works